karlhaworth/karlhaworth.com_hugo/README.md

 The intent is to keep this simple to update and host as well as cheap to run.

-#### Move from 11ty

-Previously a static stie generator named [11ty](https://www.11ty.dev) was used.
-With 11ty, the image processing was extra, the scripts grew and were not friendly, and the freedom of choice with 11ty made things more complicated than they needed to be.
-Hugo seemed to provide a more opinionated route making for less scripts which resulted in what feels like a better project structure and less pieces to manage.

-Bootstrap was used however many hacks were needed to make it appear the way I wanted, while tailwind provided less opinionated defaults.

 ### Print styles produce PDF resume.
 Best printed in Chrome.

 ### Local